bo-js/Robin2011_RepPackage.jl/README.md

-# Robin2011_RepPackage
+Replication exercise for "Computational Economics" taught by Prof. Florian Oswald, SciencesPo Master of Economics, 2023/2024.
+Authors: Bo Jacobs-Strom and Lewin Nolden.

 ### Overview

-This is the ReadMe for Robin2011_RepPackage.jl, a julia package to replicated Robin (2011), "On the Dynamics of Unemployment and Wage Distributions", Econometrica, Vol. 79, No 5.
+This is the ReadMe for Robin2011_RepPackage.jl, a julia package to replicate Robin (2011), "On the Dynamics of Unemployment and Wage Distributions", Econometrica, Vol. 79, No 5.
 (September 2011), 1327-1355.

 All code for Robin (2011) was originally written in Matlab and Stata and can be retrieved from the website of the Econometrics Society [here](https://www.econometricsociety.org/publications/econometrica/2011/09/01/dynamics-unemployment-and-wage-distributions/supp/9070_data%20and%20programs_0.zip).